maxxiimo/the-front-end-manifesto/mobile-on-rails.md

 What We've Done
 ---------------

 We began this chapter by briefly describing the state of mobile today and yesterday, how important it is, and in light of this, adopted the [Mobile First][] design and development strategy.
-We then laid out our plan of attack, the different means by which we might develop a mobile foundation to build from.
+We then laid out our plan of attack, the different means by which we might develop a mobile foundation for our application.

 Our plan of attack divided this chapter into three major sections for each prospective method: